 Our business model depends on our ability to sell our products and services.
 Acceptance of our products and services may require our clients to adopt different behavior patterns and new methods of conducting business and exchanging information.
 We cannot provide assurance that our clients will integrate our products and services into their workflow or that participants in the healthcare market will accept our products and services as a replacement for traditional methods of conducting healthcare transactions.
 Achieving market acceptance for our products and services will require substantial sales and marketing efforts and the expenditure of significant financial and other resources to create awareness and demand by participants in the healthcare industry.
-If we fail to achieve broad acceptance of our products and services by physicians, hospitals and other healthcare industry participants, or if we fail to position our services as a preferred method for information management and healthcare delivery, our business, financial condition and operating results could be materially and adversely impacted.
+If we fail to achieve broad acceptance of our products and services as a preferred method for information management and healthcare delivery, our business, financial condition and operating results could be materially and adversely impacted.